SWIV 3D

-SWIV 3D (also known as SWIV 3D Assault) is a 3D video game remake of SWIV developed and published by Sales Curve Interactive in 1996.
+SWIV 3D (also known as SWIV 3D Assault) is a 3D video game remake of SWIV developed and published by Sales Curve Interactive.
+It was released in 1996 for MS-DOS and Windows.
 It is the last game in the Silkworm/SWIV series and the only game of the series to use a voxel-based 3D engine.

 Gameplay

-In SWIV 3D the player must pilot a helicopter navigating through a series of landscapes destroying buildings to fulfil mission goals.
+In SWIV 3D the player pilots a helicopter through a series of landscapes while destroying buildings to fulfil mission goals.
 There are also opportunities to use an armoured SUV.

 Development

 SCi attempted to license some tracks by Hallucinogen for the soundtrack, but due to a difficulty with getting royalties cleared, they were not able to secure the license in time for the game's release.

 In early 1997, Interplay Productions bought the U.S. publishing rights for the game from Sales Curve, intending to publish the game for the PlayStation in June 1997.
 However, this version of the game was never released.
+Interplay did, however, re-release the game as SWIV 3D Assault in the US.
+Its only notable in-game difference was the implementation of Glide support.